ocrosby/notes/github/create.md

 # Creating a GitHub repo from the terminal

+## Overview

+To start development of new projects we routinely need to create new repositories.
+When working with developers who are new to GitHub it can be helpful to show them how to create a new repository from the terminal to speed up their process.

 This guide will walk you through the process of creating a new GitHub repository directly from your terminal using the GitHub CLI (gh).

 ## Prerequisites